 At Chemeketa, outcomes in general education communicate the knowledge, skills, and abilities required to equip students to make responsible contributions to their society.
-Th rough regular and systematic assessment, the college ensures that students that complete their program of study have achieved the following outcomes.
+Through regular and systematic assessment, the college ensures that students who complete their program of study have achieved the outcomes outlined in the next section.